Rian8337/tournament-set-maker/README.md

 7. The mapset is ready to use and can be found inside the output folder.
 Two `databaseEntry.json` files will be created if you want to enter the mapset for [Alice](https://github.com/Rian8337/Alice).
 Please ask `@Rian8337#0001` in Discord if you want to do so.

 ### config.json configuration
+This section covers the configuration guide of config.json.
+If you are not using a code editor, you can use JSON linters to validate your JSON file such as [this](https://jsonlint.com/) website.

 #### poolid
 `poolid` is the pool's ID.
 This will be used if you want to enter the mapset for Alice.
 It's best to ask to bot creators before modifying this field.